kirilNikolov97/ChessCheck/README.md

 # ChessCheck

-<b>Info: </b> The program gets the table from /docs/table.txt and prints if one of the kings is in check/checkmate in the current turn.
+<b>Info: </b> The program gets the table 8 x 8 from /docs/table.txt and prints if one of the kings is in check/checkmate in the current turn.

 -  Lower case letter - White figure